tudocomp/tudocomp/docs/Documentation.md

 ### Implementing unit tests

-The following snippet provides a simple unit test for the `ExampleCompressor` from the previous chapter, the run-length encoder:
+The following snippet provides a simple unit test for the `ExampleCompressor` from the previous section, the run-length encoder:

 ~~~ { .cpp }
 // [/test/example_tests.cpp]